Monroeville Disc Golf Course

 .

 Hole 8 – has a lot of trees.
 There’s usually a headwind.
-Aim for a low ceiling shot between the trees, or (from the blue tees) you could potentially go OVER all the trees.
-(They moved all the tees in 2025.
-Slightly easier now).
+Aim for a low ceiling shot between the trees, or (from the white / blue tees) you could potentially go OVER all the trees.

 .

-Hole 9 – is a long narrow side sloped (right to left) fairway with OB left.
-The wind is usually a tailwind, so go understable and something that doesn’t fade hard.
-2nd shot is a bit uphill and the baskets are on top of a hill so stay with an understable disc.
-The OB line is very close to basket B, making it much harder than A. You might want to take the path to the right of those final trees, to avoid that OB.
-This hole is probably the hardest to birdie.
+Hole 9 – is a long, narrow, side-sloped (right to left) fairway with OB left.
+Tee shot, just doesn’t fade hard left.
+2nd shot is a bit uphill and the baskets are on top of a hill.
+The OB line is very close to basket B, making it much harder than A. This hole is probably the hardest to birdie.

 .